 I believe that healing happens when we acknowledge, integrate, and transform all the parts of ourselves where pain and old wounds reside.
 I understand that our traumas and painful experiences don't just live in our minds; they live in our bodies as well.
 For this reason, my approach to therapy is always integrative.
 I pull from understandings of neurobiology, yoga, evidence-based treatment methods, and frameworks of anti-oppression and non-violence.
 Many of my clients report that after years of attempting to resolve their issues through sheer logic and willpower, it is ultimately only through holistic, mind-body work that they find meaningful healing.

 Foundational to my clinical approach is my training in Sensorimotor Psychotherapy, a somatic treatment approach that engages the body to heal unresolved trauma, stress, and emotional pain.
 Sensorimotor Psychotherapy emphasizes mind/body/spirit holism, the intuitive relational alchemy that occurs between therapist and client, polyvagal theory's understanding of nervous system biology, and embodied attunement to the present moment.
-I also pull from various other therapeutic methods and healing practices, such as yoga, meditation and visualization, energy psychotherapy, acceptance and commitment therapy, mindfulness, emotional freedom technique (meridian tapping), and artistic/creative expression.
+I also pull from various other therapeutic methods and healing practices, such as yoga, meditation and visualization, energy psychotherapy, acceptance and commitment therapy, mindfulness, and artistic/creative expression.